 Originally, this Buddhist cuisine came to Kyoto from China.
 One of the first establishments to adopt the shojin cuisine was Manpuku Temple, or Manpuku-ji, in Kyoto.
 Given the abundance of sites of worship in Kyoto, there is no shortage of Buddhist temples and restaurants where visitors may try this Japanese Buddhist cuisine.

 Browse shojin ryori experiences in Japan and taste this fresh, invigorating cuisine for yourself.

 Obanzai is Kyoto-style home-cooking that follows the traditional Japanese meal layout, ichiju-sansai, consisting of rice, soup, and three side dishes).
 The comforting and familiar aspects of Japanese home-cooking are elevated at obanzai restaurants, where experienced chefs coax out those deep umami flavors the Japanese cuisine is so well-known for.

 Using fresh ingredients local to Kyoto, obanzai highlights the very best regional specialties.
 And unlike kaiseki ryori, which is usually reserved for special occasions, obanzai is a very accessible, everyday kind of Japanese cuisine.

 Browse cooking classes in Kyoto and try your hand at making local Kyoto specialties!

-From Japanese sake made with pure Kyoto water to saba-zushi (the traditional Kyoto sushi) to matcha soba and desserts, Kyoto's food scene offers a wide variety of local specialty dishes unique to Japan's ancient capital.
-Now, with the knowledge about what to eat in Kyoto and tidbits of info about the local food culture, you can fully savor your journey to this stunning city of shrines.
+From Japanese sake made with pure Kyoto water to saba sushi (the traditional Kyoto sushi) to matcha soba and desserts, Kyoto's food scene offers a wide variety of local specialty dishes unique to Japan's ancient capital.
+Now, with the knowledge about what to eat in Kyoto and highlights of Kyoto prefecture's local food culture, you can fully savor your journey to this stunning city of shrines.